robert-piecyk/jDMRgrid/README.md

 # jDMRgrid

 ## Description
-jDMRgrid is an essential tool for conducting efficient and heuristic DMR (Differentially Methylated Region) calling in large-scale epigenomic studies involving population-level analyses and control/treatment experiments.
+jDMRgrid is a tool for conducting efficient and heuristic DMR (Differentially Methylated Region) calling in population-level or control/treatment WGBS data.
 Its functionality relies on a grid-based methodology that involves dividing the genome into sliding windows or bins of customizable sizes.
-It determines methylation state calls for each individual sliding window based on a Hidden Markov Model (HMM) approach.
-Subsequently, these calls are consolidated into a matrix format by merging data from all samples.
-Additionally, user can perform a filtration of DMR matrix to remove non-polymorphic patterns from the merged matrix.
+For each sample and sliding window methylation state calls are obtained via a Hidden Markov Model (HMM).
+These calls are then consolidated into a DMR matrix format.

 ## Installing from the Github